We have been developing plastic compounds based on construction and high-performance polymers since 1972.

 available on the basis of PPS, PAEK, PES, PEI, LCP.

 We understand the properties of friction and wear not as a material property, but as a system property.
 This means that the counterpart and the transfer layer that will be formed are also taken into account when developing the compound.
 Also, the type of technical components, such gears, track rollers, sliding bearings, seals, spindle nuts and general wear parts, for which the compound has been developed for and the processing methods, such extrusion, injection moulding, machining and 3D printing, chosen to process the compound are taken into consideration in the formulation development.

 Through our experience we understand how technical components work and which reactions and processes inside the plastic materials take place during the use and which modifications are necessary to reduce negative reactions.

-In order for the performance of technical components to be optimised, it is not “only” enough to improve the tribological properties, but also others, since these also interact with the tribological properties.
+To optimise the performance of technical components, it is not “only” enough to improve the tribological properties, but also others, since these also interact with the tribological properties.

 These are essentially thermal and electrical conductivity, adhesion, hardness, toughness, rigidity, elongation at yield and glass transition temperature.

 For over 50 years we have been developing and producing compounds and blends made of high-performance and construction polymers such as e.g. PA, POM, PET, PVDF, PPS, PESU, PPSU, PEI, LCP, PEK, PEEK, PEKK, TPI, PAI and PU.